 Key differences between how lists and segments are evaluated

 Evaluation is the process of calculating the members of a segment or list based on its membership criteria.
 Segments and lists evaluate their memberships quite differently.

 - Dynamic segments based on profiles and relationships are first evaluated once they go live.
 The calculation occurs asynchronously, and the results of the initial query are available soon after the go-live process is complete.
-While you're working with a segment in Dynamics 365 for Marketing, you may need to refresh the page a minute or so after going live to view its members.
+While you're working with a segment in Dynamics 365 Marketing, you may need to refresh the page a minute or so after going live to view its members.
 While live, each segment is reevaluated once every hour or so to refresh its member list.

 - Dynamic segments based on interactions are also first evaluated once they go live.
-While live, each interaction segment is flagged when a new, relevant interaction arrives.
+While live, each behavioral segment is flagged when a new, relevant interaction arrives.
 Each flagged segment is then reevaluated as soon as the marketing-insights services have calculation capacity available.

 - Static segments are populated manually and then submitted to the marketing-insights services when they go live.
-Static segments are reevaluated each time a user changes them in Dynamics 365 for Marketing.
+Static segments are reevaluated each time a user changes them in Dynamics 365 Marketing.